 • A desire to simplify payments on one card, rather than managing payments on multiple credit cards

-• Wanting to take advantage of a good promotional deal (for example, 21 months of 0% interest)
+• Wanting to take advantage of a good promotional deal (for example, up to months of 0% interest).

 But it is important to remember that this debt payoff strategy is optimal if you know you can pay off your entire debt by the time the low- or no-interest period ends.
 Otherwise, you will go back to accruing interest on your debt after the introductory period ends.

-Our Credit Card Interest Calculator can help you discover how much you are paying in interest alone on your credit card debt.
+A credit card interest calculator can help you discover how much you are paying in interest alone on your credit card debt.
+This can help you evaluate how much you might save.

 High-interest rate debt is not only expensive, it can also take forever to pay off.
-But just because your loan or credit card came with a high rate doesn’t necessarily mean you’re stuck with it forever.
+But just because your loan or credit card came with a rate that’s higher than you’d like doesn’t necessarily mean you’re stuck with it forever.

-For one thing, if you have student loans, new options for student loan refinancing have become available in the past few years.
+• For one thing, if you have student loans, student loan refinancing is one option.
 When you refinance your student loans with a private lender, you are taking out a completely new loan with a new interest rate.

-And if you have high-interest rate credit cards, you can look into consolidating them with a low-interest rate unsecured personal loan.
+• If you have high-interest credit cards, you can look into consolidating them with a low-interest rate unsecured personal loan.
 One plus of taking out a personal loan to consolidate your debt is that personal loans are typically installment loans, which means they have a fixed repayment period.
 That means you’ll know exactly when your loan will be paid off.

 In contrast, credit card debt is “revolving debt,” which means you can continuously add to the debt even while paying it off.
 That’s not an option with a personal loan.
 By consolidating your credit card debt with a personal loan, you could also potentially qualify for a lower interest rate, which can make your debt easier to manage.